francoisschwarzentruber/rules2videogame/README.md

 # rules2videogame

-This repository enables to create very simple video game by writing **rules**.
+This repository enables to create very simple video games by writing **rules**.
+For the moment, objects are circles.

 ## Usage